sflow/vpp-sflow/README.md

 sflowtool
 ```

-When significant traffic enters the VPP interfaces that were configured for sFlow, you should see packet-samples printed by sflowtool.
+To start with you may only see counter-samples for each interface and for the host as a whole, but when significant traffic enters the VPP interfaces that were configured for sFlow then you should also see packet-samples printed by sflowtool.

-You can adjust the sampling-rate dynamically at any time at the vpp CLI:
+You can adjust the sampling-rate dynamically at any time at the vpp CLI (if you are just running 'ping' then you can set it to 1):
 ```
-sflow sampling-rate 500
+sflow sampling-rate 100
 ```